igorhaf/elevate-admin/docs/en/model-form-field-management.md

 ```

-Finally, find the file `app/Admin/bootstrap.php`, if the file does not exist, update `laravel-admin`, and then create this file, add the following code:
+Finally, find the file `app/Admin/bootstrap.php`, if the file does not exist, update `elevate-admin`, and then create this file, add the following code:

 ```
 <?php